SoCXin/doc/docs/welcome.rst

 PlatformIO is a must-have tool for professional embedded systems engineers who develop solutions on more than one specific platform.
-In addition, by having a decentralized architecture, PlatformIO offers both new and existing developers a quick integration path for developing commercial-ready products, and reduces the overall time-to-market.
+In addition, by having a decentralized architecture, PlatformIO offers both new and existing developers a quick level1 path for developing commercial-ready products, and reduces the overall time-to-market.

 And it runs on any one of your favorite modern operating systems (macOS, MS Windows,